 - Always: Will be shown all the time for each visit, each day and after each page refresh even when the user closes the web layer.

-Define your custom audience that will receive this email campaign.
+Define your custom audience that will receive see this experiment.
 You can use our standard customer and event filters.

 Tip for testing your Experiment